- House alterations or extensions

 Or by email to email@example.com

-Make sure your comments are relevant to the application, using the.
+Make sure your comments are relevant to the application, using the guide to material considerations [378.6KB].
 Include the site address and application number.
 Do not leave it until the end of the 21 days to make your views known.

 Comments and issues raised